kottans/mock-repo/README.md

+Hi!
+My name is Kostiantyn Rakhmanov.
+Happy to be part of Kottans Community!

 Hello!
 I'm Olga.
 Github is a new theme for me.
 I hope to be able to solve the tasks in this level and move on to the next one!